 Last winter, I strapped on snowshoes and hit the Rideau Trail.
 I still talk about the experience.
 With a trail that runs from Kingston to Ottawa, you have plenty of opportunities to discover nature and scenes filled with winter’s offerings.
 You can go as a family or join the Rideau Trail Association on their weekly trips.
 The Beckwith Trail is also is perfect escape for some solitude, fresh air and exercise.
 The Beckwith Recreation Complex even rents out snowshoes, so it’s the perfect way to test it out.

-4. Get Together With Friends: While it’s tempting to stay inside your home throughout winter, one friend offered up a great suggestion: make weekly or bi-weekly arrangements to get together with friends!
-Create new traditions with friends over a new hobby, laugh over good food or get competitive while playing a sport.
+4. Enjoy a new hobby: While it’s tempting to stay inside your home throughout winter, don’t do it!
+Create new traditions with a new hobby, laugh over good food or get competitive while playing a sport.
 That’s a winter formula I’m all for.
-Here are some great ways to connect with friends while trying something new: go for Tapas and half-price wine at the Stone Cellar in Perth on Wednesdays; sign up for a painting workshop series with JB Arts in Almonte; meet for weekly ski lessons at Mount Pakenham (yes, they have adult lessons!); or sign up for Indoor Soccer at the Beckwith Recreation Complex.
+Here are some great ways to connect while trying something new: go for Tapas and half-price wine at the Stone Cellar in Perth on Wednesdays; sign up for a painting workshop series with JB Arts in Almonte; meet for weekly ski lessons at Mount Pakenham (yes, they have adult lessons!); or sign up for Indoor Soccer at the Beckwith Recreation Complex.